 8. Alison Levine – Leadership Under Extreme Conditions

-What makes Levine one of the most consistent bookings in US corporate events is that her keynotes aren't about the mountain – they're about the decisions leaders make when the environment they built their plans around has changed.
+Event teams book Levine consistently because her keynotes are not about the mountain – they're about the decisions leaders make when the environment they built their plans around has changed.
 She translates expedition leadership into specific frameworks for ambiguity, role clarity under pressure, and the psychology of small teams operating far from resources.

 Learn more about Alison Levine →